microsoft/FluidFramework/docs/content/docs/faq.md

 ### What is a DDS?

-DDS is short for Distributed Data Structure.
+DDS is short for _distributed data structure_.
 DDSes are the foundation of the Fluid Framework.
-They are designed such that the Fluid Runtime is able to keep them in sync across clients while each client operates on the DDSes in largely the same way they would operate on local data.
+They are designed such that the Fluid runtime is able to keep them in sync across clients while each client operates on the DDSes in largely the same way they would operate on local data.
 The data source for a Fluid solution can represent numerous DDSes.

 There are many types of DDSes including a SharedMap that is a distributed version of a JavaScript Map and a SharedString